rknell/rebellion-rum-models/models_documentation.md

   /// When the sale was completed
   DateTime timestamp;

+  /// Due date for credit sales
+  DateTime? dueDate;

+  /// Status of the sale (paid or unpaid)
+  @JsonKey(defaultValue: SaleStatus.unpaid)
+  SaleStatus status;

   /// List of items included in the sale
   @JsonKey(defaultValue: <SaleItemModel>[])
   List<SaleItemModel> items;